This set of Clinical Science online quiz focuses on “Artificial Organs – 2”.

 c) Cataract can be corrected with surgery while blindness can be cured by increasing the intake of vitamin A

-d) Blindness is when cilliary muscles do not contract properly while cataract is when the the eyeball has gotten deformed
+d) Blindness is when cilliary muscles do not contract properly while cataract is when the eyeball has gotten deformed

-Explanation: Cataract is physiological problem that occurs due to old age while blindness is mostly a neural problem.
+Explanation: Cataract is a physiological problem that occurs due to old age while blindness is mostly a neural problem.
 A person who is blind, either their light receptors, i.e. rods and cones are not functioning or the nerve that will carry the impulses to the brain, i.e. the optic nerve is not functioning or the occipital lobe which is the receptor lobe for eye impulses has been damaged.